lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 #### Heap

-Heap is a special case of balanced binary tree data structure.
+Heap is a special case of balanced binary tree data structure where root-node key is compared with its children and arranged accordingly.

 ##### Max Heap

-The value of the root node is greater than or equal to either of its children.
+The value of the parent node is greater than or equal to either of its children.

-Max Heap Construction
+**Max Heap Construction**

 ![max-heap-constructure.gif](img/max-heap-constructure.gif)

-Max Heap Deletion
+**Max Heap Deletion**

 ![max-heap-deletion.gif](img/max-heap-deletion.gif)

 ##### Min Heap

-The value of the root node is less than or equal to either of its children.
+The value of the parent node is less than or equal to either of its children.

 ---